Introduction

 ## What evaluators do

-Evaluators assess the quality of AI-generated educational content by:
+Evaluators measure the quality of AI-generated educational content by assessing specific dimensions of text and identifying areas for improvement.

 Evaluators help edtech developers reliably assess their LLM outputs and build evidence-based tools that reinforce student learning and whole child development.